 It all started before the bells had even rung for 2018.
 At 10.30pm on the 31 December 2017, I was doing my very best to persuade Greg to let me book a trip to Barcelona for the following morning at 6am.
 I had found flights there was reasonably cheap and thought we could work out accommodation when we got there.
 Needless to say, he said no.

 However after being back at work for no more than two and a half hours I got a notification on Whatsapp to say we were heading off to Amsterdam.
 I know, I picked a keeper.
-Which brings me to the point of this post – what to pack for a weekend break, which I think I may have just mastered.
+So as any savvy wannabe blogger would do, I decided to make a blog post out of it.

 But here is what I would take on maybe a long weekend trip, which I should book to put this into practice.
-All in the name of research of course.
+Of course, all of these trips are purely in the name of research…

 A cosy but chic knit